Amur Maple (Acer Ginnala): Facts, Uses, Pests, and Diseases

 Herbicides: a chemical agent that destroys plants or inhibits their growth

 Pests and other problems that affect the Amur Maple (Acer ginnala):

 - Mostly Amur Maples are free from pests.
 They are sometimes damaged by the Yellow bellied sap-sucker (Sphyrapicus varius) and this can be confirmed if there are holes on the tree trunk.

 - Other pests that affect the Amur maple are aphids that can cause leaf drop.
-Other symptoms of aphid infestation can be honey dew underneath the leaf or on objects beneath the tree.
+Other symptoms of aphid infestation can be honeydew underneath the leaf or on objects beneath the tree.
 Aphids can be brought under control by spraying, but other predatory insects usually bring the population of the aphids under control.

-- Borers are another pest that indicate that the tree is not healthy.
+- Borers are another pest that indicates that the tree is not healthy.
 These pests are difficult to control.
 The type of borer infecting the tree has to be identified and proper insecticides for that particular borer has to be sprayed at a very early stage.

 - Twospotted spider mites (Tetranychus urticae) are another type of pests that affect the Amur maple.

-- Amur maple are also sensitive to phenoxy herbicides
+- Amur maple are also sensitive to phenoxy herbicides.

 Diseases that the Amur Maple (Acer ginnala) can be prone to: